 The hacking is finished, and the judges will soon be deciding the winners of $70,000 in prizes.
 We have verified eligible projects – check out all the project videos or browse the projects by prize category and vote for your favourites – there will be a People’s Choice award at the Red Carpet Awards Night, 10th August.

-You can subscribe to GovHack 2014 announcements, or to get involved in the broader open knowledge community, we suggest you join the OKFN au community mailing list, where future GovHack news will be announced.
+Subscribe to GovHack 2014 announcements, or to get involved in the broader open knowledge community, we suggest you join the OKFN au community mailing list, where future GovHack news will be announced.
 You can also follow along with all the action at #govhack on Twitter.

-Sydney + Canberra + Adelaide + Tasmania + Perth + Melbourne + Brisbane + Gold Coast
+Sydney + Canberra + Adelaide + Tasmania + Perth + Melbourne + Brisbane + Gold Coast + Mt Gambier + Cairns + Ballarat

 This event is all about sharing and networking so expect to be photographed, recorded, and videoed.
 If you don’t wish to have your photo taken or be recorded – let the person holding the camera or one of the events volunteers know.

 Check out the reports from GovHack 2013 and GovHack 2012 for more about the competition and awesome community efforts.
 GovHack was originally an Australian initiative by Web Directions.
-They ran the first GovHack which was funded by the Gov 2.0 Taskforce in 2009 as part of their MashUp Australia initiative.
+They ran the first GovHack in 2009 which was funded by the Gov 2.0 Taskforce as part of their MashUp Australia initiative.